Ellerton Drive extension

-The Ellerton Drive extension is a proposed local road project in the Queanbeyan-Palerang local government area.
+The Ellerton Drive extension is a local road project in the Queanbeyan-Palerang local government area.

-The extension would connect east Queanbeyan, where the existing Ellerton Drive ends, with Karabar at the new Edwin Land Parkway intersection with Old Cooma Road.
+The extension will connect east Queanbeyan, where the existing Ellerton Drive ends, with Karabar at the new Edwin Land Parkway intersection with Old Cooma Road.

-The 4.6km extension would provide an alternative route around the central business district and connect east and west Queanbeyan to the new southern population growth areas.
+The 3.9km extension will provide an alternative route around the central business district and connect east and west Queanbeyan to the new southern population growth areas.

 Queanbeyan’s population is expected to grow to 56,000 by 2031 with Tralee and Googong developments underway.
-The proposed Ellerton Drive Extension would minimise the impact of this expected population growth on traffic congestion.
-Without the proposed extension increased congestion is predicted along Cooma Street and across the Queens Bridge.
+The Ellerton Drive extension will minimise the impact of this expected population growth on traffic congestion.
+Without the extension increased congestion is predicted along Cooma Street and across the Queens Bridge.

 A Queanbeyan-Palerang Regional Council Determination Panel endorsed the project on 30 June 2016.

-- Motorists would be able to avoid up to 19 intersections and two sets of traffic lights
+- Motorists will be able to avoid up to 19 intersections and two sets of traffic lights

 - Up to a 38% travel time saving compared to the existing route

-- The road would be 80km/h, avoiding the 50km/h sections of Queanbeyan central business district as well as school zones
+- The road will be 80km/h, avoiding the 50km/h sections of Queanbeyan central business district as well as school zones

 - Built to withstand a one in 100 year floor event